microsoft/rats/rats-devtools/docs/index.md

 ## build-jupytext-notebooks

 Looks for *.py files under the components' docs/_jupytext_tutorials folders, and converts each one of them into a *.md notebook under the dos/notebooks.
+The file names are expected to have the format `#_tutorial_title.py` where `#` is an integer, unique within the whole project.
+For example `001_independent_pipelines.py`.

-Currently enabled only for rats-processors.
-To enable for other components, edit the components list in `rats.devtools._commands.build_jupytext_notebooks` and add `jupytext` and `nbconvert` to the component's `pyproject.toml` in section `tool.poetry.group.docs.dependencies`.
+Currently enabled for rats-processors and rats-examples-sklearn.
+To enable for other components, edit the components list in `rats.devtools._commands.build_jupytext_notebooks`. and add `jupytext` and `nbconvert` to the component's `pyproject.toml` in section `tool.poetry.group.docs.dependencies`.

+The notebooks from the different containers will be collected into a single project level `Tutorial Notebooks` section.
+The order of the tutorials within the section will be determined by their original file names, hence the requirement for the file names to start with a unique integer.

 ## build-api-docs